jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

 The `load()` function in ALE is for creating an ISD from a label.
 It runs through every class containing `_driver` in the name, until one works and successfully creates an ISD (or until all fail).
-`load()` initially checks for an instrument_id and fails the driver if that does not succeed.
+It initially checks for an `instrument_id` and fails the driver if that does not succeed.

 Because of the sequential trial-and-error loading method, in some cases a different driver may succeed before the desired driver is reached.